ardanlabs/llamacpp/ROADMAP.md

 ### MODEL SERVER / TOOLING

-- Model catelog web support
+- Add tests to the tooling package
 - Solidfy the auth system
   - CLI tooling to create tokens
   - Provide Auth at the endpoint level (completion/embeddings)